Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 Piccadilly, still on the Monopoly board.

-Now we're yellow, that's yellow.
+Now we're yellow.
+That's yellow.
+That's yellow.

 Never made it to Strand.